docker/extensions-sdk/docs/tutorials/minimal-frontend-extension.md

 A Desktop Extension is comprised of several files, ranging from the extension's source code to required Extension-specific files.

-In the `hello-world` folder, at the root of the repository, you can find a ready-to-go example that represents a UI Extension built on HTML.
+In the `minimal-frontend` folder, at the root of the repository, you can find a ready-to-go example that represents a UI Extension built on HTML.
 We will go through this code example in this tutorial.

 ```bash
 .